grnet/kamaki/docs/library/get-started.rst

 -----

 The library part of kamaki is called `kamaki.clients`.
-In the following we assume kamaki is installed succesfuly.
+In the following we assume kamaki is installed successfully.

 First, check if kamaki is patched with SSL certificates or provide them yourself by using the patch_with_certs method.